Samsung invests in DigiLens XR glasses firm at valuation over $500M

 A second close is scheduled to be completed near the end of 2021 to allow other strategic investors to join this definitive fundraising round.

-“Today’s announcement helps establish DigiLens as the frontrunner in the race to develop the core optical technologies that are essential to deploying smart glass augmented reality (AR) and extended reality (XR) devices at scale,” said Pickett, in a statement.
+“Today’s announcement helps establish DigiLens as the front-runner in the race to develop the core optical technologies that are essential to deploying smart glass augmented reality (AR) and extended reality (XR) devices at scale,” said Pickett, in a statement.
 “The waveguide display optics are the most difficult and important step in developing head worn hardware.
 We’re excited to be working with Samsung Electronics during this next critical step of the category creation process.
 Samsung’s innovative nature and proven track record of manufacturing mobile

 devices at a global scale will unlock value for the whole industry.
 Bringing smartglasses to market will require an ecosystem approach in order to hit the timelines, volumes, and cost structure required for consumer devices.
 This funding round puts the necessary pieces in place to finally bring enterprise and consumer smartglasses to market at a realistic price point.”

 Extended reality (XR) devices are poised to be the next mobile device and a once in a generation strategic inflection point in computing, the company said.
 XR has profound applications and potential uses in a broad array of sectors ranging from industry to medicine, education, and entertainment.
 XR is the next evolutionary step in computing from laptops, tablets, and smartphones.
-Extended reality is an umbrella term that includes virtual reality (VR), augmented reality (AR) and mixed-reality (MR) devices.
+Extended reality is an umbrella term that includes virtual reality (VR), augmented reality (AR), and mixed reality (MR) devices.
 VR creates an immersive experience that transports users from the physical world to a virtual one.

-AR provides a digital overlay on the physical world for a more “hands free” experience, while MR includes elements of both.
-DigiLens is one of the de facto optical standards for smart glass experiences because its technology provides the best balance of thin, light weight, high performance, low cost, and highly manufacturable waveguide displays for AR smartglasses.
-DigiLens’ proprietary photopolymer and holographic contact copy manufacturing process is more cost-effective and scalable than other waveguide solutions on the market, enabling smaller, lighter, thinner, brighter, and more efficient lenses.
+AR provides a digital overlay on the physical world for a more “hands-free” experience, while MR includes elements of both.
+DigiLens is one of the de facto optical standards for smart glass experiences because its technology provides the best balance of thin, lightweight, high performance, low cost, and highly manufacturable waveguide displays for AR smartglasses.
+DigiLens’ proprietary photopolymer and holographic contact copy manufacturing process are more cost-effective and scalable than other waveguide solutions on the market, enabling smaller, lighter, thinner, brighter, and more efficient lenses.

 “At Samsung, we develop and innovate technologies that provide unmatched value for our global customers and enable experiences that go beyond what they expect.
 We are very pleased to invest in and collaborate with DigiLens to prepare differentiated and competitive AR devices,” said Hark Sang Kim, executive vice president at Samsung Electronics, in a statement.
-“I’m pleased to be joining the Board of Directors at DigiLens and I’m committed to strengthening the close bond between our two companies.”
+“I’m pleased to be joining the Board of Directors at DigiLens, and I’m committed to strengthening the close bond between our two companies.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: